Heat stroke in dogs

 • Use a cooling mat for them to lie on or a paddling pool in the shade.

-• Keep your dog in a health body condition.
-See our guide below
+• Keep your dog in a healthy body condition.
+See our guide below:

 Body Condition Score (BCS) is a scale that gives a practical evaluation of the fat coverage of your dogs body.
 By checking how easy or not it is to feel certain bony areas of the body, a score is then produced.
 There are several scales, from 1 to 5 or 1 to 9.
 The ideal body condition lies in the middle, so either 3/5 or 5/9.